How Cubaka and ‘a bunch of nobodies’ boosted food sales onboard Virgin Trains

-Cubaka won the award for Best Retail Content Campaign at The Drum Content Awards 2019 for its work on #Unfluencers for Virgin Trains.
-In this case study, the team behind the successful campaign outline challenges they faced and the strategies they used along the way.
+Cubaka won the award for Best Retail Content Campaign at The Drum Content Awards 2019 with its work for Virgin Trains.
+Learn how the ‘#Unfluencers‘ campaign changed the menu with its comic, no-nonsense approach.

 ‘Train food’ doesn’t have the best reputation.
 Beige bread?
 Limp lettuce?
 Sad, sad sandwiches?

-Virgin Trains knew this and had recently invested in their onboard food and drink offering in an effort to compete with the retail favourites – Pret, Leon, Starbucks, etc. - where passengers were stocking up before a journey.
+Virgin Trains knew this and had recently invested in their onboard food and drink offering in an effort to compete with the retail favourites where passengers were stocking up before a journey.

 It was a strong retail offering - vegan wraps, mac n’ cheese, even ethical coffee.
 The problem was, however, that nobody really knew about it.
 As a result, Virgin Trains had failed to hit their sales targets in each period of 2019.
 The brand needed people to positively engage in their new food and drink range, so turned to Cubaka for help.